babanomania/todomvc-k8s/README.md

-# TodoMVC React with Docker and Kubernetes
+# TodoMVC with Docker and Kubernetes

 This project is a branch of the TodoMVC project, aimed at showcasing the capabilities of Docker and Kubernetes.
-The goal is to demonstrate how to containerize a React application and deploy it using Kubernetes.
+The goal is to demonstrate how to containerize a full-stack application and deploy it using Kubernetes.

 ## Features

-- **React**: A JavaScript library for building user interfaces.
+- **React**: A JavaScript library for building the frontend user interfaces.
+- **Fastify**: A web framework for building the backend server.
+- **Prisma**: An ORM for interacting with the database.
+- **Postgres**: The database used for storing application data.
 - **Docker**: Containerization of the application for consistent and isolated environments.
 - **Kubernetes**: Orchestration of containerized applications for automated deployment, scaling, and management.
+- **Helm**: A package manager for Kubernetes that helps in managing Kubernetes applications.

 ## Getting Started